jaydp17/pi-hole-with-dns-over-https/README.md

 - https://discourse.pi-hole.net/t/automatically-restarting-cloudflared-when-internet-is-restored/21828
 - https://www.reddit.com/r/pihole/comments/myy2ae/cloudflared_not_restarting_after_an_internet/

+The old branch with cloudflared configuration is available & is named `cloudflared`.

 ## Post install configuration

 Pi hole has a default rate limit of 1000 reqs per 60s.
 And if all of our network queries are going through the router to the pi-hole, there's a chance that pi-hole might ratelimit queries from the router's IP with a REJECTED status.